Feline Fragments is written/compiled by

 She was taken to the Oshkosh Area Humane Society and then to the Oshkosh Animal Hospital.
 Her eyebrows and whiskers were singed to her face and her ears were literally crisp; eventually it became apparent that she had burns on some 60 per cent of her body.
 She was bandaged from head to toe, as doctors tried their best to manage her pain while the healing process began.
 Often an animal so severely burned would have been put to sleep, but her doctors said she seemed to be a warm and loving soul and showed such a fighting spirit and strong will to live that she deserved to be given a chance.
 Staff named her Bernice.
 So many people were shocked by what had happened to her that numerous donations have been made towards her treatment, and her progress is followed by a large number of fans and admirers.
 There is also a fund for a reward to go to anyone who can find out who was responsible for her plight.

 Bernice the cat with her friend George - Oshkosh, Wisconsin In late August the hospital released a short video showing Bernice playing and behaving like a cat.
-By late October 2011 considerable further progress had been made and Bernice was eating well, looking much better and still enjoying a play: see the NBC news report.
+(NB 2023: we can no longer access this clip and it's marked 'Private', but maybe others will have more luck.)
+By late October 2011 considerable further progress had been made and Bernice was eating well, looking much better and still enjoying a play.

-Bernice the cat Bernice the cat By March 2012 further news and images showed remarkable progress: see the gallery of photos taken by Adam Jungwirth at the Oshkosh Northwestern.
+Bernice the cat Bernice the cat By March 2012 further news and images showed remarkable progress.
 It was reported that Bernice wouldn't be put up for adoption; rather, she'd be going to live with a member of the Oshkosh Animal Hospital staff.

 Later in the year the hospital stopped giving regular reports, and by the end of 2012 Bernice had 'retired from the limelight and was living happily with her family'.
 There's a Facebook group which seems to be run by some of her fans, with comments and pictures.